nmfs-ost/FIT-test-quality-checks/tool-author-submission-guide.md

 Alternatively, [ghactions4r::use_r_cmd_check()](https://nmfs-ost.github.io/ghactions4r/reference/use_r_cmd_check.html) can be used to generate a "caller" GitHub Action workflow file that calls a reusable workflow.
 This package is maintained by staff within NOAA Fisheries' Office of Science and Technology.
 This approach is best for users who want to use a standard workflow and do not want to maintain their own action.
 The benefit of this approach is that the bulk of the workflow is maintained within the ghactions4r package, and users can [open issues in the ghactions4r repository](https://github.com/nmfs-ost/ghactions4r/issues/) to report problems in running the workflow.
 Changes to the ghactions4r workflow are pushed automatically to the user by modifying the reusable workflow within ghactions4r.

-#### 5. Sample Data Provided

-For each tool, provide at least one sample input dataset and the corresponding application results.
-Include instructions on how to run the application with the dataset, a description of the results, and/or a results dataset or plot for comparison.

-#### 6. Usability Tests

-Provide information about usability tests that have been conducted, what was found, and what changes were made as the result of the usability tests.

-When testing an app for usability, users should consider the following best practices:
-The user manual should provide clear guidance on navigating the graphical user interface (GUI).
-All UI features should be intuitive and self-explanatory.
-Hover-over help should be available for all widgets.
-The application should provide feedback to the user after every interaction with the GUI, confirming that the action has been processed.